MediaComem/comem-archidep/ex/minesweeper-deployment.md

   `lib/minesweeper_web/templates/home/index.html.eex`
   file](https://github.com/MediaComem/minesweeper/blob/ca3e6fb2956afc751274ce2589ff9490c90c5e00/lib/minesweeper_web/templates/home/index.html.eex#L5-L8).

-## :exclamation: Notify the teacher

-Send an email or a Teams message to the teacher **no later than January 13th 2022** indicating that you have finished the exercise.

 ## :checkered_flag: What have I done?

 You have deployed a new backend/frontend web application to your server from